tschlich/Vaprobash/readme.md

 ![sequel pro vaprobash](http://fideloper.github.io/Vaprobash/img/sequel_pro.png)

+## Generate new web project based on this repo

+### Download and edit the Vagrantfile as needed.
+### set up one or more vhosts
+i use a local script and add it to the Vagrantfile:

+Vagrantfile

+	...

+	####
+	# Local Scripts
+	# Any local scripts you may want to run post-provisioning.
+	# Add these to the same directory as the Vagrantfile.
+	##########
+	# config.vm.provision "shell", path: "./local-script.sh"
+	config.vm.provision "shell", path: "./scripts/install.sh"

+scripts/install.sh

+    #!/usr/bin/env bash

+	# Run this as sudo!
+	# Do not run this outside the vaprobash vm.
+Cconnect via ssh first!

+	SERVER_NAME="192.168.19.71.xip.io"
+	PROJECT_ROOT="/vagrant/www"

+	echo "Creating vhosts ..."
+	vhost -d $PROJECT_ROOT/foo/htdocs -s foo.$SERVER_NAME -a www.foo.$SERVER_NAME
+	vhost -d $PROJECT_ROOT/bar/htdocs -s bar.$SERVER_NAME -a www.bar.$SERVER_NAME

+### go on building your project

+A simple example you can find [here](https://github.com/tschlich/playground/blob/master/scripts/install.sh).

+You can create a brandnew project repository containing the Vagrantfile, the install script and whatever your project needs.

 ## Contribute!

 Do it!
 Any new install or improvement on existing ones are welcome!
 Please see the [contributing doc](/contributing.md).